Gyle/ClaudioKyle_Labyrinth_P2/Readme.md

 2) Select add project on top left
 3) enter path.
 EG: Gyle/COMP313_Unity_Game

+**Please check our milestones, issues, and project boards!
+We have a design and development kanban board.**

 ## Debugging
 Currently Right click is Debug Mode.
 In this mode, left click opens and closes all doors.
 The purpose of the mode is to quick test enemy interation and enemy nav mesh.
 In addition to testing for other features without needing to traverse the whole scene properly as that takes time.

 ## Architecture of the Game
+I will only mention commits for libraries I modified and what I found to be the most challenging and interesting part of the prototype.
+This is because there is too many commits to reference for my code.

 ### Kyle's Coding Report
 Other than modifcations to library scripts, I have created scripts for handling enemy actions, dying, and pit fall event.